-JPMORGAN CHASE & CO.
-IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE DOW JONES INDUSTRIAL AVERAGETM

-• NON-U.S. SECURITIES RISK WITH RESPECT TO THE NASDAQ-100 INDEX® -
+- JPMORGAN CHASE & CO.
+IS CURRENTLY ONE OF THE COMPANIES THAT MAKE UP THE DOW JONES INDUSTRIAL AVERAGETM, but JPMorgan Chase & Co. will not have any obligation to consider your interests in taking any corporate action that might affect the level of the Dow Jones Industrial AverageTM. - NON-U.S. SECURITIES RISK WITH RESPECT TO THE NASDAQ-100 INDEX $^{\! @}$ -